ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-1.md

 Title: Ten positives about being older (Part 1)
 Date: 2022-12-08 12:15
 Tags: focus on, aging, positives
-Summary: 10 positives about being older, with a focus on the first three, related to prespective.
+Summary: 10 positives about being older, focusing on prespective.
 ---

 _Thoughts and Suggestions from an Aging Psychologist._